 Yes, always!
 After each session, I wash all the linens we’ve used using hypoallergenic detergent.
 I hand wash all rompers, bonnets, tiebacks, and fluffy texture layers.
-I spray props wipe them down.
+I spray props with disinfectant and wipe them down.
 Anything the baby has touched is cleaned before it is put away to be used again.

 Studio, Logistics, and Process